Dual-Satellite Connection

 Required Hardware

 If your location has overlapping coverage from the Telstar 18V C band and Ku band beams, note these are two different beams out of the same satellite.
 In principle, you could use a single dual-band (C and Ku) combo LNB if you were able to find one.
 However, such combo LNB models usually select one band or the other (C or Ku) instead of outputting both bands simultaneously.
 Hence, they are not sufficient for a dual-satellite setup.
-Once again, we recommend installing two independent antennas with independent LNBs instead.
+Thus, we recommend installing two independent antennas with independent LNBs instead.
 The Pro Kit already comes with C and Ku band LNBs (see the parts list), so you only need to purchase two dishes (and a few cables) in addition to the kit.

 Host Configuration